Athletics at the 2020 Summer Olympics – Women's 5000 metres: Summary

 Earlier in the day, during the qualifying heat for the 1500 metres, Hassan suffered a fall but was able to continue, winning her heat to qualify for the semi-finals.
 The race started off slowly, with Elise Cranny taking an early lead as Hassan dropped to the back of the pack.
 Wanting a faster pace, Ririka Hironaka ran around the pack and assumed the lead.
 Over the next three laps, the pack let Hironaka breakaway to as much as a 10 metre lead.
 Then the Kenyan trio of Hellen Obiri, Agnes Jebet Tirop, and Lilian Kasait Rengeruk; the Ethiopian trio of Gudaf Tsegay, Senbere Teferi, and Ejgayehu Taye; and Kenyan-born Turkish athlete Yasemin Can moved forward.

 With three laps to go, the lead group accelerated, with Hassan moving up from her position at the rear of the race to the back of the lead group.
 With Rengeruk falling off, the lead group consisted of the three Ethiopians, two Kenyans, Can, and Hassan.
 On the penultimate lap, Hassan moved up a further two positions, as Can and Teferi could not match the pace of the lead group All the leaders strived to be first at the bell, going four wide across the track, followed by Hassan.

 At the start of the final lap Hassan moved to the outside, and began increasing her pace to pass the runners in front of her; Tirop, Taye, and Tsegay were passed during the turn, and finally mid-backstretch she passed the leader Obiri who went into full sprint to try to hold her off.
 It didn't match Hassan's speed, and Hassan carried the lead going into the final turn.
 Coming out of the final turn, Hassan accelerated again, opening up a 12 metre gap down the final straight, winning gold with a time 14:36.79.
 Obiri finished second some 1.57 seconds behind; 14:38.36, Tsegay completed the podium in third finishing in 14:38.87.
 It was Obiri's second straight silver.

 Background

-This was the 7th time the event is held, having appeared at every Olympics since 1996.
+This was the seventh time the event was held, having appeared at every Olympics since 1996.